What is a Learning Disability?

 - Measured achievement in an instructional or employment setting

 Learning disabilities are often misunderstood, in large part because the disability is "hidden".
 Because the disability is essentially invisible, persons with a learning disability are often labeled as lazy, unmotivated, emotionally unstable or stupid.
 This labeling has often lead to failure in school and illiteracy that perpetuate vicious downward cycles of frustration and despair.
 If you notice that a person is taking an unusually long time to complete paperwork or any of the symptoms listed in this handout, it is recommended that you refer the students to the LD Specialist.

 A Learning Disability is a permanent disorder which affects how individuals with normal or above average intelligence take in, process, retain, or express information.
 Learning disabilities are presumed to be a neurological dysfunction which continues even with instruction in standard classroom situations.
 The disability may exist with other disabling conditions.
-If you would like to know more about learning disabilities click here.
+Learn more about learning disabilities.

 What are some of the common characteristics of LD?